WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 Role attributes have one additional value:
 - Role: The role that is being added through the role attribute
+-
+---
+#### Whispering Attributes

+Whispering attributes have three additional value.
+These are highly technical and are not useful for manipulation or access:
+- Connection Name: The name of the connection they belong to
+- Source Channel: Originating channel
+- Target Channel: Target channel

 ----
 ----